 Transferring funds into or out of the indirect cost category is not allowable without prior approval from the Office of Justice Programs.
-A budget modification is required as indicated in Chapter 10: Adjustments to Awards.
+A budget modification is required as indicated in Chapter 3.5: Adjustments to Awards.
+A copy of the current approved indirect cost agreement from your Cognizant Federal Agency must be attached.